yerich/LOLReplayAnalyser/README.md

 ##License

-All code is licensed under the terms of the GNU GPL, as specified in LICENSE, unless otherwise specified.
+All code is licensed under the terms of the GNU General Public License, as specified in LICENSE, unless otherwise specified.
 All League of Legends screenshots, art, icons, and other assets are Copyright © Riot Games, Inc.

 LOLReplayAnalyser isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.